ehmicky/big-cartesian/README.md

 - requires almost no memory

 This module is perfect when you combine hundreds of arrays or when those arrays produce millions of combinations.
-Otherwise, you should use [`fast-cartesian`](https://github.com/ehmicky/fast-cartesian) instead as it is much faster.
+Otherwise you should use [`fast-cartesian`](https://github.com/ehmicky/fast-cartesian) instead as it is much faster.